-- All theses will be read by the ST Advisor, the DUS of Classical Studies, and a third faculty member to be determined by the DUS.
-When a thesis is directed by the DUS, the DUS will appoint two other readers. - As soon as possible after the submission deadline, on the basis of the collective judgment of the readers the DUS shall award Distinction, High Distinction, Highest Distinction, or none.
-Ultimate responsibility for the award rests with the DUS, who will communicate the evaluation to the student over email and will copy the ST Advisor.
+- All theses will be read by a committee of three: the particular ST Advisor, the DUS of Classical Studies, and a third faculty member to be determined by the DUS.
+Where a thesis is directed by the DUS, the DUS will appoint two other readers. - By the penultimate class of the semester, the ST Advisor, the DUS and the third faculty reader shall award Distinction, High Distinction, Highest Distinction, or none.
+The ST Advisor will communicate the evaluation to the student in writing, and give a copy of the evaluation to the CLST DUS.